turingschool/curriculum/source/projects/monsterporium/extract_notification_service.markdown

 end
 ```

-### Cleaning up after ourselves

-The base email class is missing two methods that we put in the `FakeEmail`
-class: `template_dir` and `template_name`.
-What's necessary for every email?
+### Ensuring a Template and Subject

 The `template_name` and `subject` methods need to be defined for every email in the system.
-Let's make `Email` blow up if someone uses those methods in the base class itself:
+Let's make the base `Email` class blow up if someone uses those methods in the base class itself:

 ```ruby
 module Notifications